-The side was unchanged from last week's home defeat by Aston Villa so there was a second Under-21 start for Isak Ssewankambo in midfield and third starts of the season for Lamisha Musonda and schoolboy Hunte on the flanks.
+The side was unchanged from last week's home defeat by Aston Villa so there was a third Under-21 start for Isak Ssewankambo in midfield and fourth start of the season for Lamisha Musonda and second start for schoolboy Hunte on the flanks.

 The more experienced Milan Lalkovic led the attack, with Daniel Pappoe and Aziz Deen-Conteh in defence and Jamal Blackman in goal also players beyond Youth Cup age.
 Academy goalkeeper coach Mark Beeney was on the bench.

 The Sunderland side contained former Chelsea Academy player Billy Knott and two, Jordan Laidler and Mikael Mandron, who were on the bench for their first team at Stamford Bridge yesterday.

 Chelsea had the wind to our advantage at the start but it was Sunderland who began the steadier and the first chance was theirs, Ryan Noble hooking a volley over from close range.
 Lamisha Musonda for Chelsea took a free-kick from out wide, won by a good break forward by Aziz Deen-Conteh, but the wind took it into the arms of the keeper.

 Just past the quarter of an hour mark came the first chance for Chelsea.
 John Swift, who had already pressed the Sunderland backline well early in the game, won the ball in their half and slipped a pass wide for Lalkovic.
 His shot was across goal and wide of the far post.

 Midway through the half, the home side nearly found a way through with a planned free-kick routine but Noble shot straight at Blackman.